SJI Mission and Services

 In addition, our library of career guides includes our Public Interest Job Search Toolkit and special resources for LL.M. students, alumni, and seekers of jobs in an array of specific fields.

-We host numerous public interest and government employers hiring for summer and postgraduate jobs as part of the CLS Fall On-Campus Interview (OCI) Program and at other times in the year.
+We host numerous public interest and government employers hiring for summer and postgraduate jobs as part of the Law School's On-Campus Interview Program and at other times in the year.

 Columbia Law School is one of a small group of law schools nationwide, and the only one in New York City, that require all J.D. students to do pro bono legal work during law school.
 We help students develop exciting, rewarding in-house and Spring Break Caravan pro bono projects and maintain a database of more than 1,000 placements.